Landing pages are essential tools in your modern marketer’s toolkit.

 3. Load the landing page inside the WYSIWYG editor

 If you are a marketer and want to design your landing page variations on your own, select ‘A/B’ test during the previous step, specify the URL of the original page and just hit enter.
-All its content is now loaded in a graphic editor (drag and drop) for you to play with.
+All its content is now loaded in a graphics editor (drag and drop) for you to play with.

 4. Craft your landing page variations